Love Theme from Romeo and Juliet: Lyrics

 The song has at least three different sets of English lyrics.

-The first English version is called "What Is a Youth?," featuring lyrics by Eugene Walter and sung by Glen Weston.
+The first English version is called "What Is a Youth?", featuring lyrics by Eugene Walter and sung by Glen Weston.
 This version was used in the English language release of the film and was released on the soundtrack album in 1968.

-The second English version is called "A Time for Us," featuring lyrics by Larry Kusik and Eddie Snyder.
-This version has been recorded by Johnny Mathis, Shirley Bassey, Andy Williams, Stevie Wonder, Donny Osmond and others.
+The second English version is called "A Time for Us", featuring lyrics by Larry Kusik and Eddie Snyder.
+This version has been recorded by Johnny Mathis, Shirley Bassey, Andy Williams, Stevie Wonder, Donny Osmond, and others.

-The third English version is called "Old Money," featuring lyrics by Elizabeth Woolridge Grant, Robert John Ellis Fitzsimmons and Daniel Law Heath and sung by Lana Del Rey on her third studio album, Ultraviolence (2013).
+The third English version is called "Old Money", featuring lyrics by Elizabeth Woolridge Grant, Robert John Ellis Fitzsimmons and Daniel Law Heath and sung by Lana Del Rey on her third studio album, Ultraviolence (2013).

 Two different sets of Italian lyrics have been written for the song.

-The first Italian version is called "Un Giorno Per Noi" ("A Day for Us"), sung by Josh Groban and is considered a direct translation of the Kusik and Snyder version of "A Time for Us."
+The first Italian version is called "Un Giorno Per Noi" ("A Day for Us"), sung by Josh Groban and is considered a direct translation of the Kusik and Snyder version of "A Time for Us".

 The second Italian version is called "Ai Giochi Addio" ("Goodbye to the Games"), featuring lyrics by Elsa Morante and has been performed by prominent opera singers, such as Luciano Pavarotti and Natasha Marsh.
-It is also the version utilised by Zeffirelli in the Italian language release of his film.
+It is also the version used by Zeffirelli in the Italian language release of his film sung by Bruno Filippini.

-In 1971, a Vietnamese language version of the popular melody, entitled "Chuyện tình Romeo Và Juliette," was recorded by Dạ Hương and released on a reel-to-reel compilation put out by the South Vietnamese record label Shotguns.
+In 1971, a Vietnamese language version of the popular melody, entitled "Chuyện tình Romeo Và Juliette", was recorded by Dạ Hương and released on a reel-to-reel compilation put out by the South Vietnamese record label Shotguns.